sfu-natlang/lensingwikipedia/web/README.md

 =============

 ## Parameters

+**NOTE:** The details below only apply for development without using Docker.
+If you're using Docker, you can configure your settings using `config.env` in the parent directory.

 All default parameters are in `config.py`.
 If you want to override any of the defaults, create a `local_config.py` file in the same directory as `config.py`